Extended drawing for artists and makers

 How will I be taught, and will there be any work outside the class?

 By practical projects, demonstration, handouts, one to one tutoring and group discussion and reviews.
 You will be expected to have an interest in the wider arts and crafts world and attend exhibitions outside of the class.
-Some independent home study will be encouraged such as personal ideas research and development in the form of sketchbook and/or note keeping.
+Some independent home study will be encouraged such as personal research, developmental sketchbook work and engaging with group feedback.
+Short preparatory tasks may be set.

 Are there any other costs?
 Is there anything I need to bring?